 - Barre Fitness Training; BECYCLE, Berlin, DE

-- Student of Countertechnique & Alexander Technique; various international workshops
+- Student of Countertechnique, Gyrotonic, and Alexander Technique; various international workshops